top of page

 1917

 ”Walrus...there!”
-Hallie jumped forward, reaching her small stubby finger to point over the large map, where the WRENS* had stationed the small ships to show our fleets at sea.
-I almost miss Hallie's tiny waist and getting a hold of her before she lands her knee on the edge of the map, trying to find the next ship.
+Hallie jumped forward, pointing with her small, stubby finger at the large map, where the WRENS* had stationed the small ships to show our fleets at sea.
+I almost missed Hallie's tiny waist and to get a hold of her before she landed on her knee on the edge of the map, trying to find the next ship.

 ”Chira...”
-Hallie starts to struggle, and I can almost see how her forehead wrinkles, and she makes a fist when she understands her mistake.
+Hallie started to struggle, and I can almost see how her forehead wrinkles, and she makes a fist when she understands her mistake.

 The nearby WREN hides her smile quickly.
 Hallie never gets the small corvette's name right.
 It is just too hard for a four-year-old to pronounce, but she never stops trying, so this is me as her uncle, stepping in.